Skip to Main Content

 You are viewing instructions for Ultra view in Blackboard

-If you did not elect to use Ultra, go to our Original course view page instead.
-Original view is the current UAS default.
+If you use the older version, go to our Original course view page instead.

 Overview of Tests in Blackboard